ankidroid/Anki-Android/FAQ.md

 The format of your media file has to be one of these, or be in the list of [Android Core Media Formats](http://developer.android.com/guide/appendix/media-formats.html#core) for your device.

-If you have verified that the media files are physically on your device, that they are in one of the supported formats, and that they are playing properly on Anki Desktop, one possibility is that you are using an [unsupported feature](http://ankisrs.net/docs/manual.html#importing-media) of Anki Desktop, where you code a pattern for the path of the file into the template -- i.e. if you have something like `[sound:{{Word}}]` in your template, this will probably not work on AnkiDroid, where it's necessary to explicitly have `[sound:pathtosoundfile]` in the field itself.
+If you have verified that the media files are physically on your device, that they are in one of the supported formats, and that they are playing properly on Anki Desktop, one possibility is that you are using an [unsupported feature](https://docs.ankiweb.net/importing.html#importing-media) of Anki Desktop, where you code a pattern for the path of the file into the template -- i.e. if you have something like `[sound:{{Word}}]` in your template, this will probably not work on AnkiDroid, where it's necessary to explicitly have `[sound:pathtosoundfile]` in the field itself.

-If you must use media references to fields, for example if you have a large number of notes and use a specific naming convention based on the content of certain fields, you should use the [search and replace feature](http://ankisrs.net/docs/manual.html#importing-media), or alternatively there is an [add-on available for Anki Desktop](https://github.com/timrae/anki-replaceall) which allows you to batch render an expression such as `[sound:{{Word}}.mp3]` into a new field.
+If you must use media references to fields, for example if you have a large number of notes and use a specific naming convention based on the content of certain fields, you should use the [find and replace feature](https://docs.ankiweb.net/browsing.html#find-and-replace), or alternatively there is an [add-on available for Anki Desktop](https://github.com/timrae/anki-replaceall) which allows you to batch render an expression such as `[sound:{{Word}}.mp3]` into a new field.
 Be sure to backup before attempting to use this add-on.

 ### Instead of the correct character to display, a square is shown.
 Why is that?